materials-data-facility/MID3AS-AM-Challenge/index.md

 ## Awards

 Challenge problems will have an associated monetary and/or resource award to be issued to Top Performers.
 Exact details of the breakdown of prize money/resources is under development and award amounts will be communicated through the challenge participation site and may be determined by number of participants.
+Likely, winners and runners-up of each challenge will be awarded prizes.
+An independent third-party will coordinate awards with selected Top Performers.

 ## Logistics

 Data packages will carry unlimited data rights to the participants with proper citation.
-Submission will be the property of the corresponding participant and not circulated by AFRL.
+Submissions will be the property of the corresponding participant and not circulated by AFRL.
 AFRL is requesting rights to use the submissions in derivative work, but will not distribute any portions of the submissions directly without approval of the corresponding participants.
-Participants will be asked to submit results and relevant details of their simulation procedure using a template provided with the challenge problem.
+Participants will be asked to submit results and relevant details of their simulation procedure using a template provided with the challenge problem data package.
 The simulation details will be treated with the same rights and procedures as the results themselves.
 It should be noted that AFRL is not setting any constraints on the modeling approaches allowed by participants.
 Further, any additional information available in literature can be utilized by participants, but should be reported with the submission.